bishwaproject/appimageprocessing/README.md

 6. Thread Safety in Shared Data

 By applying these concept, we can provider faster results and a smoother user experience.

+#### structure of classes

+1. Main Class: This class serves as the entry point of the application.
+It can handle initialization, user input, and manage the overall flow of the program.
+2. ImageProcessingApp Class: This class represents the image processing application itself.
+It contains methods for loading images, applying filters, displaying the GUI, and handling user interactions.
+It can also manage the multi threading aspects of image processing.
+3. ImageProcessor class: this class encapsulates the logic for processing individual images.
+It can have methods for applying different filters or transformations to an image.
+The ImageProcessor class can be used by the ImageProcessingApp class to process images concurrently using multiple threads.